zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/advanced_configuration.md

     1. Go to the **App** > **Show App Directory in Explorer** > **\implementation\DiscoveryHandler.java**
     2. Find the template **saml2-discovery-binding.vm** and add your customization.

-### Custom Settings

-The resources folder contains the *SAMLConfig.properties* file, and through this file, advanced settings can be configured for the module.
-This file contains the settings along with documentation on the settings.
-Through this file, it is possible to alter the URLs used as well as how the application behaves in a multi-tenant environment.
-The file also specifies all the default values and behavior in more detail.

-If you are using a custom URL, see [How Do I Get my SAML Metadata or CommunityCommons.GetApplicationUrl to Use the Custom URL?](/developerportal/deploy/custom-domains/#use-custom-url) in the *Custom Domains* documentation.

 ## Read More